The Original Studios

 Still Going Strong

-In 1979 Channel Television, the Channel Islands commercial broadcaster, was invited to visit the Jersey bunker during an exercise.
+In 1979 the Channel Islands commercial broadcaster, Channel Television, was invited to visit the Jersey bunker during a weekend exercise.

-The images shown of the WTBS studio there indicate it was equipped with BBC in-house designed technology dating from before World War Two!
+The images shown of the WTBS studio there indicate it was equipped with BBC in-house designed technology dating from before World War 2!

 The operator in the cubicle (control room) is seen using an OBA/8 microphone amplifier and a passive, i.e. it had no electronic amplification, MX/18 mixer.
 This was first used by the BBC in 1938!

-Scout was the codename given to the BBC studio in Area 16 of the huge Central Government bunker at Corsham in Wiltshire.
+Scout was the codename given to the BBC studio in Area 16 of the huge Central Government HQ bunker at Spring Quarry, Corsham in Wiltshire.

-Based on research of other, similar period WTBS studios, it probably used the same or simialr equipment to the Jersey studio.
+Based on research of other, similar period WTBS studios, it probably used the same, or similar, equipment to the Jersey studio.

 "...no DF projects were listed and the engineers would still not be able to talk in detail about their work in this area I suspect, having signed the Official Secrets Act...even if most of the information is now in the public domain.